siobaldev/siobaldev/README.md

 ![](https://komarev.com/ghpvc/?username=siobaldev&color=a47764)

-A passionate frontend developer from the Philippines aspiring to become a full-stack developer. <br /> I enjoy crafting user-friendly, pixel-perfect, and visually appealing web experiences.
+A passionate developer from the Philippines aspiring to become a full-stack developer. <br /> I enjoy crafting user-friendly, pixel-perfect, and visually appealing web experiences.

 # 👨🏻‍💻 Portfolio